When We Fight, We Fight To Win

 If you or someone you love was injured in an accident, take the following steps:

-• Find out if you have legal standing to sue.
+1. Find out if you have legal standing to sue.
 The best way to do this is by contacting a truck accident lawyer in Chicago.

-• Find out whom to sue.
+2. Find out whom to sue.
 Civil lawsuits are filed by one party, a plaintiff, against one or more parties, the defendant(s).
 Plaintiffs sue those they believe to be responsible for their injuries or losses.

-• The next step is to file the complaint in the appropriate court.
+5. File the complaint in the appropriate court.

 The important thing to remember is that you do not have to do this alone.
-With one of our experienced truck accident attorneys as your legal counsel, you can rest assured that we will take care of the technicalities for you.
+With one of our experienced truck accident attorneys as your legal counsel, you can rest assured that they will take care of the technicalities for you.

 Who Is At Fault In Semi-Truck Accidents?